-In this context, the same checks are performed as during the process design phase (absence of deadlocks, validity of actor assignment expression, etc.).
-In addition, the current process instance state is taken into account when the instance is modified.
 On the one hand this allows for modifications which would not be valid at design time (e.g., due to uncertainty at design time which execution branches will be taken).
-On the other hand the process state also restricts possible changes (see [2] for details).
+On the other hand the process state also restricts possible changes (see [3] for details).

-All implemented modification operations are also available via the ADEPT2 application programming interface.
-Furthermore, changes can be specified at a semantically high level of abstraction, like e.g. "Insert Step X between Node Set 1 and Node Set 2".
+All implemented change operations are also available via the ADEPT2 application programming interface.
+Furthermore, changes can be specified at a semantically high level of abstraction (e.g. "Insert Step X between Node Set 1 and Node Set 2"), which eases change definition significantly [2].
 All these operations are guarded by preconditions which are automatically checked by the system when the operation is invoked.
 The related post conditions guarantee that the resulting process instance graph is again "problem-free".
-Users or application programs only interact via these high level API functions with ADEPT.
-They never do have to manipulate system-internal states directly (see [3] for details).
+Users or application programs only interact via these high level API functions with ADEPT2.
+They never do have to manipulate system-internal states directly (see [4] for details).

-For several reasons (e.g., change traceability) ADEPT2 stores applied process instance changes within so called change logs.
-Together with the execution logs, which capture the execution information of process instances, the structure and state of a particular process instance can be reconstructed at any time.
-This log information is also a valuable source for process optimizations because repeatedly performed ad-hoc modifications may be an indicator that the process is not optimally designed [4].
+For several reasons (e.g., change traceability) ADEPT2 stores process instance changes within so called change logs.
+Together with the enactment logs, which capture the execution information of process instances, the structure and state of a particular process instance can be reconstructed at any time.
+This log information is also a valuable source for process optimizations because repeatedly performed ad-hoc modifications may be an indicator that the process has been not optimally designed [5].